Donavan Brazier

 Donavan Brazier (born April 15, 1997) is an American middle-distance runner.
-He holds the American junior record and American record in men's 800 meters and won the gold medal at the 2019 World Championships.
+He holds the American junior record in the men's 800 meters and won the gold medal at the 2019 World Championships.
+With a time of 1:42.34, he was the American national and NACAC area record holder in the event from 2019 until 2024, when Marco Arop and Bryce Hoppel ran 1:41.20 and 1:41.67 to break the NACAC record and American record respectively.

 Athletics career

 Youth

 In 2014, his junior year at Kenowa Hills High School, Brazier won the 800 meters at the New Balance national scholastic championships in 1:48.61; his time was a new Michigan state record.
 His times continued the drop in his senior year; he ran a 45.92 split on a 4 × 400 meters relay and improved his 800-meter best to 1:47.55, placing him fourth on the all-time national high school list.
-Brazier ran 1:47.55 in June 2015 at 800 meters at Seattle Brooks PR.
+Brazier ran 1:47.55 in June 2015 in the 800 meters at the Brooks PR Invitational.
 Brazier competed in the 800 meters at 2015 USA Junior Outdoor Track and Field Championships but was disqualified.
 In summer 2015, Brazier attempted to earn an opportunity to represent United States on his first national team as a junior (U20) at 2015 Pan American Junior Athletics Championships to compete in the 800 m.

 Collegiate

 After graduating from high school after the 2015 season Brazier went to Texas A&M University, where he was coached by former top runner Alleyne Francique and head coach Pat Henry.
 He ran 1:45.92 in his collegiate debut race on January 16, 2016, breaking John Marshall's American junior indoor record by almost two seconds; the time was also a NACAC junior indoor record, and missed the American collegiate record by only 0.05 seconds.
 He won the 2016 SEC indoor championship in 1:46.08, but failed to finish his heat at the NCAA indoor championships due to a back injury.

 Brazier returned to action outdoors, but needed several meets to return to top shape.
 He placed third at the SEC outdoor championships in 1:46.19, half a second behind Mississippi State's Brandon McBride.
-At the NCAA outdoor championships in Eugene Brazier won his semi-final in a personal best 1:45.07.
+At the NCAA outdoor championships in Eugene, Brazier won his semi-final in a personal best of 1:45.07.
 The final was a rematch between Brazier and McBride; McBride led for most of the way, but Brazier passed him with 150 meters to go and won in 1:43.55.
-The time was a new collegiate record, American Junior and NACAC junior record and world junior (U20) leader; the previous American junior outdoor record was Jim Ryun's 1:44.3/1:44.9, set exactly fifty years earlier on June 10, 1966.
+The time was a new collegiate record, American junior and NACAC junior record and world junior (U20) leader; the previous American junior outdoor record was Jim Ryun's 1:44.3/1:44.9, set exactly fifty years earlier on June 10, 1966.
+Brazier's American and NACAC junior record stood until 2025, when Cooper Lutkenhaus ran 1:42.27.